Research Profile: Colin Kirkbride

 Colin Kirkbride

-I joined the PIADS CDT as part of the 2020 cohort having previously completed an MSci degree in Chemical Physics at the University of Glasgow.
-As part of my undergraduate degree, I also spent a year at the Rutherford Appleton Laboratory in the research group: ‘Ultra’ using techniques in Ultrafast Laser Spectroscopy, in particular, Time-resolved Multiple Probe and SFG spectroscopies.
+I joined the CDT as part of the 2020 Cohort having previously completed an MSci degree in Chemical Physics at the University of Glasgow, where my final year project focussed on using Density Functional Theory to study novel hydrogen evolution catalysts.
+During my degree, I also spent a year working as a placement student at the Rutherford Appleton Laboratory within the ‘Ultra’ research group, using techniques in Ultrafast Laser Spectroscopy including Time-resolved Multiple Probe and Sum-Frequency Generation spectroscopies.

 CDT Involvement: